LinuxGod-dev/Azure-Network-Segmentation-with-NSGs-and-ASGs/README.md

 Management Server ASG	myAsgMgmtServers
 Groups Management Server VMs (myVMMgmt)

-This is an excellent project for a GitHub repository.
-Based on the provided lab report, here is a structured outline for your repository's README.md file.

-The goal is to provide a clear, technical, and easily reproducible setup for Azure Network Security Groups (NSGs) and Application Security Groups (ASGs).

-🛡️ Azure Network Segmentation with NSGs and ASGs Project Overview
-This repository details the implementation of a secure virtual networking infrastructure in Microsoft Azure using Network Security Groups (NSGs) and Application Security Groups (ASGs).
-The primary objective is to enforce the principle of least privilege by strictly controlling inbound traffic to different classes of Virtual Machines (VMs) deployed within the same subnet.

-Goals
-The project infrastructure is designed to meet the following security and functional requirements:

-Web Servers (myVmWeb): Must be accessible via HTTP (Port 80) and HTTPS (Port 443) from the internet to display the IIS web page.

-Management Servers (myVMMgmt): Must be accessible via Remote Desktop Protocol (RDP - Port 3389) from the internet for administrative access.

-Isolation: External RDP access to the Web Servers is strictly denied.

-Architecture
-The entire infrastructure is deployed in the East US region.
-All resources reside in a single Virtual Network (myVirtualNetwork) and its single subnet (default).
-Security filtering is applied at the subnet level via the NSG, with traffic rules targeting specific ASGs.

-Component	Type	Configuration
-Virtual Network (VNet)	myVirtualNetwork

-Address Space: 10.0.0.0/16

-Subnet	default

-Address Range: 10.0.0.0/24

-Network Security Group	myNsg
-Associated with the default subnet

-Web Server ASG	myAsgWebServers
-Groups Web Server VMs (myVmWeb)

-Management Server ASG	myAsgMgmtServers
-Groups Management Server VMs (myVMMgmt)

 # Inbound Security Rules in myNsg
   -The NSG rules use ASGs as their destination, allowing precise control over which traffic reaches which server group:
    1. Rule: Allow-Web-All